Follow the trails of special interest influence on our public lands.

-Money Trails was created by the Western Values Project to document the influence that special interest groups, often disguised as citizen-led initiatives (sometimes referred to as “astroturf” front groups), exert on public lands issues throughout the West.
+Money Trails was created by Western Values Project — an Accountable.US project based in Montana, defending America’s public lands — to document the influence that special interest groups, industry executives, and anti-public lands front groups exert on public lands issues and policy throughout the West.

 Sorry, no posts matched your criteria.